 Do your homework

-Spend time analysing the technology market.
+Spend time analyzing the technology market.
 Learn the wants and needs of customers and compare the relevant products before deciding which ones you will suggest to your clients.
 Consider how a partnership might enrich your existing product by offering an attractive package for hoteliers, without having to design it yourself.
-Look for companies which are experts, not only in your industry sector but also in the challenges that sector is looking to solve.
+Look for companies that are experts, not only in your industry sector but also in the challenges that sector is looking to solve.

 Customers will expect a level of expertise and to be able to trust your recommendations, so you’ll need to be confident in your understanding of their issues and of the products you’re promoting.
 This adds value both to your clients and to the tech companies you’re partnering with.